Triple Crown (rugby union): Trophy history

 Until 2006, no actual trophy was awarded to the winner of the Triple Crown, hence it was sometimes referred to as the "invisible cup".
 Dave Merrington, a retired miner from South Hetton, County Durham, fashioned an aspiring trophy in 1975 from a lump of coal hewn from the Haig Colliery in Cumbria.
-This has a crown sitting on a four-sided base on which are represented a rose, a shamrock, a thistle and the Prince of Wales feathers.
+This has a crown sitting on a four-sided base on which are represented a rose, a shamrock, a thistle and the Prince of Wales's feathers.
 It is kept in the Museum of Rugby at Twickenham.

-For the 2006 Six Nations, Barry Hooper, Head of External Communications at the Royal Bank of Scotland (the primary sponsor of the competition) commissioned Edinburgh and London based Hamilton & Inches to design and create a dedicated Triple Crown Trophy.
+For the 2006 Six Nations, the Royal Bank of Scotland (the primary sponsor of the competition) commissioned Edinburgh and London based Hamilton & Inches to design and create a dedicated Triple Crown Trophy.
 This has been awarded to Triple Crown winning sides since 2006.
-It has been won six times by Ireland, four times by Wales and three times by England.
+It has been won seven times by Ireland, four times by Wales and three times by England.

 Winners

-There has been a Triple Crown winner in 69 of the 125 competitions held from 1883 through to 2021 (twelve years of competition were not played due to the two World Wars).
-The 2017 campaign was the most recent edition when no Triple Crown was claimed.
+There has been a Triple Crown winner in 72 of the 129 competitions held from 1883 through to 2025 (twelve years of competition were not played due to the two World Wars).
+The 2025 campaign was the most recent edition when Ireland won the crown; Ireland also won the most recent Triple Crown prior to 2025, in the 2023 campaign.

 Wales and England have both retained the Triple Crown for four consecutive years: Wales (1976–1979) and England (1995–1998).
-Scotland and Ireland have never won the Triple Crown for more than two successive championships.
+Scotland and Ireland have never won the Triple Crown for more than two successive Championships.

-It is possible for the Triple Crown winners to not also win that year's tournament.
-France and Italy may win either the tournament or Grand Slam while a home nation completes the Triple Crown and on rare occasions, it is possible for one home nation to win the Triple Crown, while another claims the championship title (but not the Grand Slam).
-To date, the Triple Crown winners who failed to win the Championship are Wales in 1977, England in 1997, 1998, 2002 and 2014, and Ireland in 2004, 2006, 2007 and 2022.
+It is possible to win the Triple Crown without also winning that year's Championship.
+France and Italy may win either the tournament or Grand Slam while a home nation completes the Triple Crown and on rare occasions, it is possible for one home nation to win the Triple Crown, while another claims the Championship title (but not the Grand Slam).
+To date, the Triple Crown winners who failed to win the Championship are Wales in 1977, England in 1997, 1998, 2002 and 2014, and Ireland in 2004, 2006, 2007, 2022 and 2025.
 The champions were France on each occasion, apart from 2014 when Ireland were Six Nations champions despite losing to Triple Crown winners England, the first instance of a team winning the Triple Crown but losing the overall title to another team eligible for it.
+The 2025 Championship was the first where the Triple Crown winner was neither first nor second in the Championship, with Ireland finishing below France and England.

 Triple Crown winners who succeeded only in sharing the Championship were England in 1954 (lost to France, shared the title with France and Wales) and 1960 (drew with France and shared the title with them), and Wales in 1988 (lost to France and shared the title with them).
+With the advent of game points, bonus points and points difference, sharing the Championship is no longer possible.

-The following table shows the number of Triple Crown wins by each country, and the years in which they were achieved.
+The following table shows the number of Triple Crown wins by each country, and the years and Championship formats in which they were achieved.